 - Add eggs 1 at a time, beating well after each addition.

-- Beat in spice mixture, then carrots and crushed pineapple (with juice)
+- Beat in the spice mixture, then carrots and crushed pineapple (with juice).

-- Bake until toothpick inserted comes out clean, about 35 minutes
+- Bake until a toothpick inserted comes out clean, about 35 minutes.

-- Cool in pans on rack for about an hour
+- Cool in pans on a rack for about an hour.

-- Run knife around the edge of pans to loosen cakes
+- Run a knife around the edge of pans to loosen cakes.

-- Turn cakes out onto racks, cool completely
+- Turn cakes out onto racks and cool completely.

 - Spread about 1 cup of frosting over the top.

-- Top with next cake and repeat with another cup of icing
+- Top with the next cake and repeat with another cup of icing.

 - Top with third cake and press lightly to adhere, and go ahead a push the layers to make sure they are aligned evenly (you can even insert long wooden skewers throughout the cakes at this point, to hold the cake in place, while you continue icing).

-- Top with toasted coconut flakes and a few pieces of crystalized ginger.
+- Top with toasted coconut flakes and a few pieces of crystallized ginger.